scrapy/scrapy/docs/topics/feed-exports.rst

    :type params: dict

    :param spider: source spider of the feed items
-   :type spider: scrapy.spiders.Spider
+   :type spider: scrapy.Spider

-For example, to include the :attr:`name <scrapy.spiders.Spider.name>` of the source spider in the feed URI:
+For example, to include the :attr:`name <scrapy.Spider.name>` of the source spider in the feed URI:

 #.
 Define the following function somewhere in your project::